 Simultaneous Connections: 7

-Once you go above the seven device limit, you’ll be asked to remove one device from your account.
+We were also surprised by CyberGhost’s ungenerous 7-device allowance.
+Once you go over the limit you’ll be asked to remove one device.

 We calculated this rating by evaluating the VPN's extra capabilities beyond the basic VPN service.
 This includes bypassing censorship, additional tools like malware blockers, and customization options like split tunneling.